Skip to content

 The Life Sciences Bridge Program is a 50-hour paid training experience designed to help young adults explore opportunities in the life sciences industry.
 Participants learn essential job-readiness skills, gain exposure to real-world lab environments, and build confidence to pursue careers in one of Pittsburgh’s fastest-growing sectors.

-Supported by the University of Pittsburgh and community partners, the program aims to create direct pathways from the neighborhood into the life sciences workforce.
+Supported by the University of Pittsburgh and community partners, the program creates pathways into Pittsburgh’s growing life sciences industry for young adults living in Greater Hazelwood and other University of Pittsburgh Neighborhood Commitment communities.

 Participants earn $22/hour for completing the program.